ivnvxd/pyquest/markdown/14_networking_and_web.md

 }
 ```

-### 5. Web Servers <a id="web-servers"></a>
+## 5. Web Servers <a id="web-servers"></a>

-A web server is software and hardware that uses HTTP (Hypertext Transfer Protocol) and other protocols to respond to client requests made over the World Wide Web.
+A _Web server_ is software and hardware that uses HTTP (Hypertext Transfer Protocol) and other protocols to respond to client requests made over the World Wide Web.
 The term "web server" can refer to the hardware (the computer) that hosts websites or the software (such as Apache or Nginx) that runs on that computer, processing web requests.

 _Key Functions of a Web Server:_